-A NSW government stamp duty freeze will help first home buyers gain a crampon in the market, and support the building industry during these unprecedented times.
+A New South Wales Government stamp duty freeze will help first home buyers gain a crampon in the market, and support the building industry during these unprecedented times.

-The year long initiative will benefit “thousands of people” and “get more keys into more front doors of more new homes,” NSW Premier Berejiklian told media.
+The year-long initiative will benefit “thousands of people” and “get more keys into more front doors of more new homes,” NSW Premier Gladys Berejiklian told media.

 Starting on the 1st of August 2020 and running for 12 months, the threshold for having to pay stamp duty on new homes for first home buyers will jump from the current $650,000 to $800,000 with the concession reducing on higher values before phasing out at $1 million.